 According to a Meta-Analysis on Beta-Alanine, the benefits associated with Beta-Alanine tend to occur with activities lasting 60-240s, with some benefits to longer lasting activity; benefits in activities lasting less than 60s were not significant in this meta-analysis.
 This meta-analysis also pooled the collective benefit at 2.85% greater than placebo when the median dose was 179g (total, so something along the lines of 60 days of 3.2g or 30 days of 6.4g), suggesting a statistically significant but practically minor benefit.
 The relatively lacklustre but present benefit has also been replicated in a study using elite swimmers as a 'real world' model rather than controlled laboratory model, and noted that 4 weeks of beta-alanine loading at 4.8g daily was associated with a 1.3+/-1% improvement in performance parameters, and statistical significance was lost at 10 weeks when the dose was decreased to 3.2g.

-Appears to benefit exercise lasting over 60s and between the 60-240s timeframe most significantly, with mixed benefit on exercise lasting less time than that.
+Beta-alanine appears to benefit exercise in the 60-240s timeframe most significantly, with mixed benefits on exercise lasting less time than that.
 Within these parameters, beta-alanine appears to be a reliable performance enhancing supplement on a variety of exericse parameters

 One study conducted on collegiate American football players and wrestlers given 4g beta-alanine daily for 8 weeks found that, when paired with a high-workload, that the football players did not have significant differences in body weight changes yet fat mass gain was attenuated from 0.88% to 0.1% and lean mass was increased by 2.1+/-3.6lbs rather than 1.1+/-2.3lbs; wrestlers failed to lose weight with the beta-alanine supplementation (3.2+/-4.9lb weight loss in placebo, 0.43+/-4.6 in beta-alanine) and this was due to reversing a loss of 0.98+/-2.6lbs lean mass into a 1.1+/-4.3lb gain.
 This was a poster presentation, and full text can not be found online.